 This kind of lenience is a sign of the times.
 The sense of urgency about stopping the abuse of the land, water and air is far too slack.

 Now there are 7.3 billion people with most countries knowing that fire and nuclear power are common ways to get power yet many of their people are without electricity.
-It has been estimated that with the current rates of production that Earth is overpopulated by 5 billion people54.
-Mathematically the maximum sustainable population if resources were used properly would be 4.1 billion which suggests we have gone past the emergency levels by 3 billion people.
+It has been estimated that with the current rates of production that Earth is overpopulated by 5 billion people3-22.
+Mathematically the maximum sustainable population, if resources were used properly, would be 4.1 billion which suggests we have gone past the emergency levels by 3 billion people.
 Africa (1.1 billion), India (1.2 billion) and China (1.3 billion) all have populations adding up to about half of the world’s people.
 While the west’s standard of living lowers and the disappearing middle class seems to be evident, the east is beginning to prosper.
 We are seeing their poverty quickly being replaced by a working class and examples of wealthy business owners in communist China.
 But progress has its challenges.
-In China where prosperity is growing the fastest, coal plants are being built at a rate of one coal plant per week55 causing serious health issues and deaths.
+In China where prosperity is growing the fastest, coal plants were being built at a rate of two coal plants per week in the first years from 2000-2004 and has reduced to two coal plants per month in more recent years with so-called committment to reduce their emissions.
+3-23 This causes serious health issues and deaths.

 There is a way to answer our problems that makes sense in a world gone out of control.
 The answer lies in the form of an emissions-free, abundant, responsible and practical energy choice, nuclear energy.
 Our group has paid special attention to molten salt reactors or MSRs (more later) which had their introduction back in the late 1950s and went through several stages of prototypes at Oak Ridge National Laboratory under the leadership of Alvin Weinberg.